ksangeeta2429/edgel3/docs/source/tutorial.rst

 Introduction
 ------------
-With EdgeL3, you can compute audio embeddings from sparse models that can be useful for resource constrained devices.
+With edgel3, you can compute audio embeddings from smaller versions of L3 models that can be useful for resource constrained devices.
 The supported audio formats are those supported by the `pysoundfile` library, which is used for loading the audio (e.g. WAV, OGG, FLAC).

 .. _using_library: